 - Check the water parameters of the isolation tank, and ensure that they are all within the recommended levels.
 If not, make the necessary adjustments.

 - Feed good quality food.
-Betta are carnivorous fish.
+Bettas are carnivorous fish.
 A diet of fresh, meaty foods like bloodworms and shrimp will help your sick fish on the road to recovery.

 - Get some special fish antibiotics from your local aquarium supplies store.
 Make sure that you administer the antibiotics strictly according to the instructions, taking care not to overdose your sick betta.
 The antibiotic treatment usually consists of a 10-day course of medication.